lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### COMMAND SYNTAX

-    BITNOT(expression ?,bit#?)
+    BITNOT(expression)

 DESCRIPTION

-**bit#** is an expression that evaluates to the number of the bit to invert.
-If bit# is unspecified, BITNOT inverts each bit.
-It changes each bit of 1 to a bit of 0 and each

-bit of 0 to a bit of 1.
-This is equivalent to returning a value equal to the following: (?expression)?1

 If expression evaluates to the null value, null is returned.
-If bit# evaluates to the null value, the BITNOT function fails and the program terminates with a run-time error message.

 Non integer values are truncated before the operation is performed.
 The BITNOT operation is performed on a 32-bit twos-complement word.